-There have also been a number of Deep RL approaches that focus on learning compact state representations, which can be viewed as an instance of state abstraction, for instance, the approaches by Sermanet et al. [67], Thomas et al. [73], Biza and Platt [8], François-Lavet et al. [16], Van der Pol et al. [62], Schrittwieser et al. [65], Allen et al. [3], and Ye et al. [80].
-One important notion for abstraction in deep RL is a collapse of the latent representation [3, 12, 16, 62].
-When considering only the transition function, it would be optimal to cluster all states into just one abstract state.
-It has been shown that losses that require both the transition and reward function of grouped states to be exactly the same can avoid this collapse [19], making it important to group states based on both transitions and rewards.
+There have also been several Deep RL approaches that focus on learning compact state representations, which can be viewed as an instance of state abstraction.
+For instance, the approaches by Sermanet et al. [68], Thomas et al. [74], Biza and Platt [8], François-Lavet et al. [16], Van der Pol et al. [63], Schrittwieser et al. [66], Allen et al. [3], and Ye et al. [81].
+One crucial notion for abstraction in deep RL is a collapse of the latent representation [3, 12, 16, 63].
+When considering only the transition function, it would be optimal to cluster all states into exactly one abstract state.
+It has been shown that losses that require both the transition and reward function of grouped states to be the same can avoid this collapse [19], making it essential to group states based on both transitions and rewards.

-Recently, multiple contrastive methods have been used to learn compact representations for predicting the next state [4, 37, 55].
+Recently, multiple contrastive methods have been used to learn compact representations for predicting the next state [4, 37, 56].
 Their representation learning tries to maximize the mutual information between the present and future samples.
-To train the network they use positive and negative next state samples, where the positive samples are transitions that actually occurred, while the negative samples are transitions that did not occur.
-These negative samples should help to prevent the potential collapse of the state representation.
+To train the network, they use positive and negative next-state samples, where the positive samples are transitions that occurred, while the negative samples are transitions that did not occur.
+These negative samples should help prevent the potential collapse of the state representation.
 Their methods do not use the model to plan the policy but instead use actor-critic and policy optimization methods on top of the representation.
 The proposed representation learning method was able to help improve the performance of these methods.

 Other work has focused on learning deep representations for robotics [12, 33, 43].
-This has investigated adding several types of robotic priors in order to bias the representation learning, which are added to the network as an auxiliary loss [30].
+This has investigated adding several types of robotic priors to bias the representation learning, which are added to the network as an auxiliary loss [30].
 These priors encode knowledge about physics, e.g., that changes in the state are often gradual rather than abrupt.
-The state-representation objectives were especially useful in generalizing, as they significantly improved the results in the test domain.
-This shows that learning a compact model of the environment
+The state-representation objectives were instrumental in generalizing, as they significantly improved the results in the test domain.
+This shows that learning a compact model of the environment can be beneficial even if the model itself is not directly used for planning.
+Other methods for robotics focus on finding compact linear representations of a problem and finding a policy for this smaller model [76, 79, 83].
+This has shown promising results for robotics, where many of the essential state features could be approximately linear.